 - Dust regularly, particularly into corners and ceiling/wall junctures, and under beds and furniture where spiders spin webs.

 - Use plastic instead of cardboard storage boxing whenever possible.
 Spiders are much more attracted to cardboard.

-- When stacking materials, minimize the empty spaces between each to reduce spider (and other pest) harborage areas.
+- When stacking materials, minimize the empty spaces between each to reduce spider (and other pests) harborage areas.

 - Outdoors, remove and reduce debris and rubble from around the home, and trim or eliminate tall grasses and other rambling foliage.

 - If clothing, shoes, towels, or equipment have been stored in a garage, shed, basement or any area that spiders may be seeking harborage, inspect or shake them out before putting them on or using them.

 - When apparel and equipment is stored outdoors, it is advisable to place them in plastic bags, when practical, or use equipment covers on larger items.

 - If working in areas where spiders may harbor, such as around or handling stacked or undisturbed piles of materials, wear protective clothing such as a long-sleeved shirt and long pants, hat, gloves, and boots.